Choosing the right cleanser for you

 CHOOSING THE RIGHT CLEANSER FOR YOUR SKIN TYPE

 Finding the ideal cleanser depends on a whole host of things, including your skin type and own preference.
-Not sure what skin type you have?
-Our INKEY School lesson on how to do find out should help.

 Traditionally, oily skin types benefit from opting for a lightweight cleanser that won’t clog pores or overwhelm acne-prone complexions.
 However, the cleanser in question still needs to be hardworking enough to eliminate excess oil and effectively clean the face.
 A lightweight gel works well, and is particularly refreshing during those hard early mornings!